 “Multi-site” or “multi-store” management is your login screen as the general manager across stores; which will enable you to compare performance across all your different stores.

-For inventory management, there’s a complexity ceiling in what a POS can provide.
+For inventory management, there’s a limit to what a POS can provide.
 At some point, it may be worth investing in warehouse management software or logistics management software which will focus on the areas of POS inventory management which you’re likely to find insufficient.
-As an e-commerce operation with a warehouse ourselves, we use Market Man to coordinate the delivery of our packages to our customers.

 At that stage, we’d want to find a well-integrated POS software so that we had lots of options when we look for another software to execute the preciser task.
 Lightspeed is among the best-integrated software systems on the market.

-This integration ecosystem uses Tenzo for advanced analytics; Market Man for procurement and inventory; Deputy for staff management; and Xero for accounting – all of which will integrate with Lightspeed.
+This integration ecosystem uses Tenzo for advanced analytics; Deputy for staff management; and Xero for accounting – all of which will integrate with Lightspeed.